DjikstraCS/CTF-Write-Ups/README.md

 - Hack the Box
 - PicoCTF

-If you find any incorrect information in these pages, please let me know.
+If you find any errors or incorrect information in these pages, please let me know.

 ---
 ## Python script: